LaughinStock/ECE2112_SDA/README.md

 to group the data in terms of their release year or month and count the number of tracks released.
 In doing so, it would save the time needed to analyze the data.

+a.
 For annual trends:

 ```
 # Group by release year and count the number of tracks released each year
 annual_trends = df.groupby('released_year').size()  # This will give the count of tracks per year
 ```

+b.
 For monthly trends:

 ```
 # Group by release month and count the number of tracks released per month
 monthly_trends = df.groupby('released_month').size()  # This will give the count of tracks per month